Nujii9/Rubio-PersonalWebsite.github.io/README.md

     <section id="about">
         <div class="about-content">
             <h1>About Me</h1>
             <p>Hi, I am Isagani C. Rubio Jr. and I am a first year student of Bachelor of Science in Computer Science in the University of Perpetual Help System Dalta - Molino.
 I live in Camella Springville in Molino 3, Bacoor, Cavite.
 I like to play video games, listen to music, and watch movies.
-I also play football as my physical sport.</p>
+I also play football as my physical sport.
+As a BS Computer Science student, I’m eager to learn more on web design, where creativity meets technical skills.
+I look forward to mastering the art of web designing and more.</p>

      <section id="contact">
         <div class="contact-content">